 Q: What do you get when a famous jazz drummer raises a daughter who loves Anita O’Day, Chet Baker, Ella Fitzgerald, and Carmen McRae, and has a voice so well-trained she can sing opera on the side?
 A: Gretje Angell!
 Find out what she does on her nights off from Jack’s Cats here.

 A recent addition to the Cats, Blake enthusiastically sends the crowds with the essential and unmistakably vintage sound of vibes.

 Mark San Filippo Drums

 A founding and active member of so many admired Los Angeles bands it’s hard to keep count.
-Mark is busy most nights of the week for good reason: he’s great!
+Mark (AKA Los Angeles’ Mayor of Jazz) is busy most nights of the week for good reason: he’s great!

 Phil Small Piano

 You’ll hear Phil’s good-humored, easy personality, intelligence, and keen artistic sense come across musically when he sits down at an 88.